aweinstock314/lisp-stuff/kawa_jogl/README.txt

 "messier" solutions such as distributing seperate jars, or manually flattening the dependencies into a single jar.)

+music_test:
+A demo that plays a simple sweeping tune with a background drum pattern via the javax.sound.midi package.

 args_fold_test:
 A simple wrapper around the SRFI-37 "args-fold" command that does command line processing.

+scheme_util:
+A bunch of functions and macros that were written in the process of writing asteroids that seem to be useful in general.